Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 > Now replace the EMAIL_ADDRESS in spades.sbat file with your actual email-address.
 This will make sure that whenever the job starts, aborts or ends, you will get an email notification.

-> Copy and paste the below command to the bottom of spades.sbat file.
+> Examine the spades command to perform the assembly

 spades.py -1 forward_paired.fq.gz -2 reverse_paired.fq.gz -o MSSA_SRR5244781_assembly_result/ --careful